carotheuri/my-first-website/README.md

 ## author name
 Caroline Wangari Theuri
 ## description of project
-This project implements the course work highlighted in moringa.
+This project implements the course work highlighted in moringa portal to help understand the different concepts of html and css.
 ## project setup instructions
 * Clone the project on github
 * Open the code in vs code